 Celtic Tickets for the tour are:

 - Family (two adults, two kids under 12): £40

 Celtic tickets for Scottish Premiership matches are sold subject to ground regulations.
 Ticket prices differ for each game at Celtic Park.
 Celtic Park is around half a mile from Glasgow Central Station.
 It is advised that visitors on matchdays arrive at Celtic Park early due to the traffic that builds up around the famous ground.

 Rangers tours of Ibrox give you exclusive access to the home and away dressing rooms where you will explore behind the seasons at the stadium.
-During your Rangers tours of Ibrox, you will climb the marble staircase and explore the illustrious Trophy Room that show off the 54 Scottish top-flight titles won by Rangers.
+During your Rangers tours of Ibrox, you will climb the marble staircase and explore the illustrious Trophy Room that shows off the 54 Scottish top-flight titles won by Rangers.

 You will also visit the famed Blue Room and old Managers Room where you will discover the incredible atmospheres of both.
 Before the day is done, you will have the opportunity to emerge from the players’ dressing rooms via the tunnel.
 After walking onto the haloed grass at Ibrox, you will take a seat in the dugout just as the club’s greats have done over the decades.

 Rangers were founded in 1872 and there is plenty of history to learn about at Ibrox, even if you are a long-time fan.
 The famous Ibrox Stadium was built in 1899.
 The venue replaced Rangers’ previous stadium, Ibrox Park, and holds just under 51,000 fans.